-- successfully completing clinical trials; - · acceptance by the U.S. Food and Drug Administration, or FDA, or other regulatory agencies of regulatory filings for IMR-687; - expanding and maintaining a workforce of experienced clinical-stage drug development professionals and others to continue to develop IMR-687; - obtaining and maintaining intellectual property protection and regulatory exclusivity for IMR-687; - · making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - establishing sales, marketing and distribution capabilities and successfully launching commercial sales, if and when approved, whether alone or in collaboration with others; - acceptance of IMR-687, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies, including Oxbryta (voxelotor) and Adakveo (crizanlizumab) in SCD and ZYNTEGLO (currently only approved in Europe and for which FDA approval is currently being sought), as well as REBLOZYL (luspatercept) for the treatment of ß-thalassemia; - obtaining and maintaining coverage, adequate pricing and adequate reimbursement from third-party payors, including government payors; - · patients' willingness to pay out-of-pocket for IMR-687 in the absence of coverage and/or adequate reimbursement from third-party payors; and - maintaining a continued acceptable safety profile following receipt of any regulatory approvals.
+- our ability to effectively manage any adverse impact of COVID-19; - successfully completing clinical trials; - acceptance by the FDA or other regulatory agencies of regulatory filings for IMR-687; - expanding and maintaining a workforce of experienced clinical-stage drug development professionals and others to continue to develop IMR-687; - obtaining and maintaining intellectual property protection and regulatory exclusivity for IMR-687; - making arrangements with third-party manufacturers for, or establishing, commercial manufacturing capabilities; - establishing sales, marketing and distribution capabilities and successfully launching commercial sales, if and when approved, whether alone or in collaboration with others; - acceptance of IMR-687, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies, including Oxbryta (voxelotor) and Adakveo (crizanlizumab) in SCD and ZYNTEGLO (INN autologous CD34+ cells encoding βA-T87Q-globin gene) (currently only approved in Europe and for which FDA approval is currently being sought), as well as REBLOZYL (luspatercept-aamt) for the treatment of β-thalassemia;

+- obtaining and maintaining coverage, adequate pricing and adequate reimbursement from third-party payors, including government payors; - patients' willingness to pay out-of-pocket for IMR-687 in the absence of coverage and/or adequate reimbursement from third-party payors; and - maintaining a continued acceptable safety profile following receipt of any regulatory approvals.

 Many of these factors are beyond our control, including clinical outcomes, the regulatory review process, potential threats to our intellectual property rights and the manufacturing, marketing and sales efforts of any future collaborator.
-If we are unable to develop, receive marketing approval for and successfully commercialize IMR-687 in either SCD or β -thalassemia, or if we experience delays as a result of any of these factors or otherwise, we may need to spend significant additional time and resources to identify other product candidates, advance them through preclinical and clinical development and apply for regulatory approvals, which would adversely affect our business, prospects, financial condition and results of operations.
+If we are unable to develop, receive marketing approval for and successfully commercialize IMR-687, or if we experience delays as a result of any of these factors or otherwise, we may need to spend significant additional time and resources to identify other product candidates, advance them through preclinical and clinical development and apply for regulatory approvals, which would adversely affect our business, prospects, financial condition and results of operations.